Digital Nomad Visa for Portugal (2026)

 IFICI regime (NHR 2.0): 20% flat rate on eligible income for 10 years — NHR is closed to new applicants since 2024

 The original NHR regime is closed to new applicants as of 2024.
 It has been replaced by IFICI (NHR 2.0), which offers a 20% flat rate on qualifying employment and self-employment income for 10 years.
-However, IFICI is more targeted than the old NHR — not all D8 visa holders will qualify, as it is designed for scientific research, innovation, and highly skilled professionals.
-If IFICI does not apply, standard progressive rates (14.5%–48%) apply to worldwide income.
+However, IFICI requires both a highly-qualified profession and a qualifying Portuguese entity (an eligible exporting company, certified startup, or research institution) — D8 holders working remotely for foreign employers generally do not qualify.
+If IFICI does not apply, standard progressive rates (12.5%–48%) apply to worldwide income.
 Seek professional tax advice before assuming you qualify.

 Receiving payments in EUR?